End of Year

 Payments to this Department should be accompanied by form SC2 and sent to; The Accountant, Department of Social Protection, Government Buildings, St Alphonsus Road, Dundalk.

-- Standing Order and e-Banking details are available on form SC2
+- E-banking details are available on form Ebanking details

 - If you require further assistance or information, please contact: